 Ice does not bother retrying a request if it knows the same error is going to occur again.
-For example, Ice never retries an invocation that raises a Mar shalException, which indicates that there was a problem while encoding or decoding a message.
+For example, Ice never retries an invocation that raises a Marshal Exception, which indicates that there was a problem while encoding or decoding a message.
 Retrying such an invocation is unlikely to change the outcome.
+It also doesn't retry invocation timeouts, if a server didn't respond within the invocation timeout period, it's unlikely that a retry would provide better results.

 Ice also never retries exceptions that derive from RequestFailedException because they indicate a permanent failure.
-One such subclass is Ope rationNotExistException, whose occurrence signals a serious problem in the application.
+One such subclass is OperationNotExistException, whose occurrence signals a serious problem in the application.
 For instance, it might mean that the client and server are using incompatible Slice definitions, or that the client is trying to invoke operations on the wrong object.
-The exception to this rule is ObjectNotE xistException, which Ice does consider to be worthy of retry if the proxy in question is indirect because it gives an application the ability to transparently migrate an Ice object.
+The exception to this rule is ObjectNotExistException, which Ice does consider to be worthy of retry if the proxy in question is indirect because it gives an application the ability to transparently migrate an Ice object.

-In addition to user exceptions and subclasses of RequestFailedException, a server can also return an instance of UnknownException, Unknow nLocalException, or UnknownUserException to indicate that it encountered an unexpected exception while dispatching the request.
+In addition to user exceptions and subclasses of RequestFailedException, a server can also return an instance of UnknownException, UnknownLoc alException, or UnknownUserException to indicate that it encountered an unexpected exception while dispatching the request.
 These exceptions are eligible for retry.